operator-framework/operator-sdk/doc/test-framework/writing-e2e-tests.md

 $ operator-sdk test local ./test/e2e --namespace operator-test
 ```

-If you would prefer to create the resources yourself and skip resource creation, you can use the `--no-setup` flag
+If you would prefer to create the resources yourself and skip resource creation, you can use the `--no-setup` flag:
-(note: requires `--namespace` flag)
 ```shell
 $ kubectl create namespace operator-test
 $ kubectl create -f deploy/crds/cache_v1alpha1_memcached_crd.yaml